 3) Apply learning in the real world

-Every single day we get feedback from preschool educators and parents about how they are using Kutuki’s content in their own unique way to make learning fun for young children.
+Every single day we get feedback from preschool educators and parents about how they are using Kutuki kids learning app in their own unique way to make learning fun for young children.
 From virtual storytelling sessions to S.T.E.M activities, from bedtime stories to using our songs to teach vocabulary, educators and mothers have made our content their own.
 For Kutuki’s mothers, screen time is not ‘scream time’ because it gives them the agency to use technology in participative, collaborative and meaningful ways.
-Our content is also interactive with questions at systematic points to check if children across different learning stages have understood and internalised the different concepts.
+Our content is also interactive with questions at systematic points to check if children across different learning stages have understood and internalised the different concepts

 In early 2017, when Kutuki was just a fledgling idea, our founders met a veteran teacher who was employed at a preschool in Bengaluru.
 She had worked with thousands of children.
 She was soft spoken, patient, very involved and aware of how to make a child feel comfortable and excited to learn something new.
 She was a treasure trove of examples and stories.